fslaborg/RProvider/README.md

 =============
 There is a lot of info on how to use the provider on our [how to page](https://github.com/BlueMountainCapital/FSharpRProvider/wiki/How-To).

+For other information, check out the other pages on the [wiki](https://github.com/BlueMountainCapital/FSharpRProvider/wiki).

 License
 =======
 FSharpRProvider is covered by the BSD license.